Dance Activist. Community Organiser.

 I am a dance activist and community organiser from Philadelphia, PA, USA based in Pollokshields, Glasgow, Scotland for over 20 years.
 I am interested in creating moments and reminders that build empathy and connect us to our individual and collective power, to reinforce and manifest a joyous and loving world.

 Much of my work is durational in nature- dances that span days or even years involving, in many and creative ways, hundreds and thousands of people.
 Although trained formally in dance and performance, much of what I do is outside of cultural/creative institutions whose systemic operations are exclusive, by their very unwieldy management and hierarchical structures.
 Much of what I do is 'hidden', in that it is not announced via media channels (though captured more often these days with social media) aiming instead to inform and enlighten live moments.
 I am vested in supporting a joyful and loving world, reminding us all we have infinite power and miracles in ever cell of our being.

-I have had three of my 'events' go viral around the world.
-Most recently a video of me dancing as a joyful Christmas tree around the streets of my neighbourhood of Pollokshields, Scotland.
-Over the darkest week of the year I danced 60km, simultaneously bringing much joy to those witnessed it and also raising money for local primary schools.
+I have had four of my 'events' go viral around the world.
+In 2020 & 2021 a video of me dancing as a joyful Christmas tree around the streets of my neighbourhood of Pollokshields, Scotland.
+Over the darkest week of the year I danced 60km and 100km, simultaneously bringing much joy to those witnessed it and also raising money for local primary schools.

 In 2010 I received a commendation from the Scottish Parliament for my 2-year dance practice along the Glasgow River Clyde, earning me the title of ‘Glasgow’s Morning Dancer’ as well as my two year project with the NGO FunforLife in Sri Lanka delivering dance workshops to children during and after the war.